MISSING IN KANSAS: Jackie Hay cold case

 Jackie's mom, Judith, passed away in February 2007.
 At her grave site, she shares a headstone with Jackie.

-If alive, Jackie would be 43 years old, having celebrated her birthday on Feb.
+If alive, Jackie would be in her 40's, having celebrated her birthday on Feb.
 17.

 “Is there something that you would like to say to that person?
 If someone knows that information, or even a person who took her?,” KAKE News Anchor Annette Lawless asked Olen.